Category Archives: 1956 Films

 My only slight knock is I didn’t sense any chemistry between Bergman and Yul Brynner, but the romantic element is certainly secondary to the interesting period drama.

-Every scene is first-rate in production and style and it is a gorgeous film to watch.
+Every scene is first-rate in production and style, and gorgeous filming.
 Every frame looks like a painting.

 Oscar Nominations: 1 win-Best Actress-Ingrid Bergman (won), Best Music Score of a Dramatic or Comedy Picture